abhradippaul/K8S-Projects/observability/logging/LOKI/README.md

 ## Loki

-Install Loki as **Deployment** which will collect log from Promtail
+Install Loki as **StatefulSet** which will collect log from Promtail

 ```bash
 # Create loki resource using helm